Skip to main content

 While GH itself can induce insulin resistance, its primary mediator, IGF-1, generally exhibits insulin-sensitizing effects.
 IGF-1 shares structural homology with insulin and can bind to both the IGF-1 receptor and, to a lesser extent, the insulin receptor.
 Activation of the IGF-1 receptor can stimulate the PI3K/Akt pathway, promoting glucose uptake and utilization.

 The balance between the direct effects of GH and the indirect effects mediated by IGF-1 is critical for understanding the overall metabolic outcome of GH interventions.
-In conditions of GH deficiency, low IGF-1 levels contribute to metabolic dysfunction, and GH replacement can by restoring IGF-1 levels and improving body composition.
+In conditions of GH deficiency, low IGF-1 levels contribute to metabolic dysfunction, and GH replacement can improve insulin sensitivity by restoring IGF-1 levels and improving body composition.

 The duration and pattern of GH exposure are also significant determinants of its metabolic impact.
 Acute, high-dose GH administration tends to exacerbate insulin resistance, whereas chronic, physiological stimulation, particularly through GH-releasing peptides, may allow for adaptive responses that mitigate these effects.
 The pulsatile nature of endogenous GH secretion is crucial; maintaining this pulsatility through peptide therapy may offer a more metabolically favorable profile compared to continuous exogenous GH infusion.